Hokokuji Temple in Kamakura

 Top:

-Yagura Caves - These man-made caves can only be admired from the distance.
-They were used as the graveyard of the Ashikaga family.
+Yagura Caves - These man-made caves can for protection reasons only be admired from the distance.
+They were used as the graveyard of the Ashikaga family, including Ietoki Ashikaga (1284 – 1328), who killed himself by seppuku.

-Zen garden - This beautiful maintained Zen garden is located right behind the main hall.
+Zen garden - This beautifully maintained Zen garden is located right behind the main hall.

-Shaka Nyorai Buddha - The statue is enshrined in the main hall of Hokokuji.
-This object of worship was crafted in 1347 by famous Buddhist sculptor Takuma Joko.
+Shaka Nyorai Buddha - The statue (principal image) is enshrined in the Main Hall of Hokokuji.
+This object of worship was crafted in 1347 by famous Buddhist sculptor Takuma Joko and is now designated as a cultural property by the city of Kamakura.

-Important Cultural Properties - Many treasures of the temple were relocated to the nearby (2km) Kamakura Museum of National Treasures at Tsurugaoka Hachimangu Shrine.
+Important Cultural Properties - Many treasures of the temple were relocated to the nearby (2km) Kamakura Museum of National Treasures at Tsurugaoka Hachimangu Shrine incl. a manuscript of Chinese poems of founder Tengan Eko (1273 - 1335) and his wooden stamp.
+This items have the status of Important Cultural Properties by the Japanese government.

 April